huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 * Social media is as addictive as drugs [^3] designed to make you wish you were somewhere else, doing something else, with someone else.
 * We all need to put down the phone and spend time connecting with people in person/real life.
 * “NutraSweet” Connection
-	* Social media mimics real socializing, but it's just a cheap imitation—like “[NutraSweet](https://www.google.com/search?q=NutraSweet) (甜味劑)” for the brain, tricking you into thinking you're getting what you need, only to leave you feeling empty.
+	* Social media mimics real socializing, but it’s just a cheap imitation—like “[NutraSweet](https://www.google.com/search?q=NutraSweet) (甜味劑)” for the brain, tricking you into thinking you’re getting what you need, only to leave you feeling empty.

 ---